-The Bundys have another mouth to feed when Peggy's cousin Zemus and his wife, Ida Mae, pay a quick visit and leave behind their five-year-old son Seven, who's captivating to Peggy (and only Peggy).
+The Bundys have another mouth to feed when Peggy's cousin Zemus and his wife, Ida Mae, pay a quick visit and leave behind their six year-old son Seven, who's captivating to Peggy (and only Peggy).
 She sees this as her chance to be a "great mother," or at least try.

 Seven gets some.
 Bud gets some, never mind she has measles.
 Al and Peggy get some because it's quicker than talking.
 Only Kelly doesn't get some but that's by choice because the guy is a jerk.
 And then he disrespects Kelly so she disrespects his face with her fist.

 When Peggy discovers that no one knows Seven's birthday, she picks one at random, Al's.
 He is understandably not pleased when he has lost his birthday to the new kid.
 Peggy decides to have a small party for Seven's 6th birthday at a local park.
 But the party fizzles when a snobbish rich parent arrives and declares the park private for his own son's party.

 When Peggy uses up the monthly mortgage to pay Seven's doctor bill, Al is forced to take a second job bar-tending at a topless bar, but its a male strip club where the bartender and all other men are topless.
 Al enjoys his job, but when Jefferson covers for Al for one day, he takes Al's job.
 Meanwhile, Peggy starts banning Kelly and Bud from the house to protect Seven from their germs.